 - Poor performance and/or attendance at work

 As well as causing a whole host of short-term physical, psychological and behavioural problems, chronic cocaine use can also have a range of long-term negative consequences, affecting all aspects of your life.
-These include:
+These long-term effects of cocaine abuse include:

 - Liver damage